- 1 What We Recommend instead

 Some have very temporary effects, some are built for a short time, and then there are those that are designed to help dieters lose weight fast and have a maintenance phase to help keep it off permanently.

-The Shock Diet looks to shock the body into actively burning the calories coming in, the fat on the body, and is balanced out so a couple full eating days allow the body’s fat burning hormones to come out, preventing the metabolism from shutting down and the body going into starvation mode.
+The Shock Diet looks to shock the body into actively burning the calories coming in, the fat on the body, and is balanced out so a couple of full eating days allow the body’s fat-burning hormones to come out, preventing the metabolism from shutting down and the body going into starvation mode.

 What We Recommend instead